pollination/guides/getting-started/README.md

 ### Create a Virtual Environment

-All of the code is assumed to be running in side a Python virtual environment.
+All of the code is assumed to be running inside a Python virtual environment.
 Directions on how to use the standard `venv` module can be found [here][py-venv].